kpbarrett/obsidian-tasks-skedpal-plugin/.continue/rules/general.md

 - `status: in progress` - Currently being worked on
 - `status: review` - Ready for review/validation
 - `status: done` - Completed and validated

+## Common Agentic Workflow Responsibilities

+### Issue Creation (All Roles):
+- When creating new issues:
+  - Include detailed description and requirements
+  - **DO NOT** add any priority labels
+  - **DO NOT** add any role labels
+  - Leave the issue unassigned (no GitHub user assignment)

+### Issue Ownership (All Roles):
+- Work on assigned issues according to priority indicated by the role label
+- **DO NOT** change priority or role labels on any issues

+### Escalation Procedure (All Roles except Engineer):
+- When escalating issues:
+  - Add comment explaining need for reassignment
+  - Remove existing role label and add `role: engineer` label
+  - **DO NOT** assign to GitHub users - role labels indicate Engineer responsibility
+  - Keep issue open (do not close)

+### Label Management (All Roles except Engineer):
+- **DO NOT** add priority or role labels to new issues
+- **Escalate to Engineer** if issue requires reassignment or priority change
+- **Only add `role: engineer` label** when escalating issues for reassignment

 # Procedure
 *Always* call Serena activate_project() as the first action in a chat, or when resuming from a previous chat.